llinares/blog/contents/articles/how-i-built-my-arcade-machine-from-scratch/index.md

 ## First assembly

 I put all the pieces together to see the final shape and size.
-My first impression was to see a huge fridge inside my apartment, but it gets better when finished.
+My first impression was to see a huge fridge inside my apartment, but it got better when finished.

 ![First assembly](./20-first-assembly.jpg)